 Aidan graduated with a B.S. in Ocean Engineering from UNH in May 2022.
 He worked on the design and construction of the lab's new 10m recirculating flume.

 Matt graduated with an MEng in Ocean Engineering in May 2022.
 For his MEng project, he conducted experiments on the effectiveness of bubble screens in controlling the escape of turbidity/density currents from dredging areas.

 Matt is currently a Systems Engineer at CACI Inc. in the Deep Submergence Systems Program.

 Jobel Villafañe-Pagán - Undergraduate Researcher

-Jobel is currently a senior in Geology at the University of Puerto Rico - Mayagüez.
+Jobel is currently pursuing his M.S. in Marine and Environmental Geology at the University of Hawai'i at Manoa.